 Silksleep duvets and linen are made using only the finest quality long-fibre mulberry silk.
 Because of this they are less susceptible to bacteria and the cleaning requirements are far less than those of a conventional duvet or bed linen.

-Silk bedding care
+Silk bedding care (including silk-filled products)

 Taking a few simple steps to look after your silk-filled duvet will prolong its life and maintain its luxurious look and feel.

 - Air about twice a year All the cleaning your silk duvet should need when used in conjunction with a duvet cover is to be aired for a few hours outside (out of direct sunlight) about twice a year.
 This allows the duvet to 'breathe' and helps the silk fibres that may have slightly compacted during use to rejuvenate.